Otto Illies

-Otto Illies (25 January 1881, Yokohama - 22 February 1959, Wernigerode) was a German Expressionist landscape painter.
+Otto Illies (25 January 1881 in Yokohama – 22 February 1959 in Wernigerode) was a German Expressionist landscape painter.

 Biography

 His father was the overseas merchant, Carl Illies, a pioneer in German-Japanese trade.
 He spent part of his childhood there, then was returned to Germany to attend school; first in Blankenese and later in the countryside in Schleswig-Holstein.
 From 1898 to 1899, he received private painting lessons from Georg Burmester in Kiel, then from Ernst Eitner in Hamburg (1900-1901).
 After that, he took courses in art history at the Ludwig Maximilian University of Munich and attended classes in nude painting led by Heinrich Knirr.

 From 1903 to 1908, he took further classes in nude painting from Ludwig von Hofmann (who later became a friend and supporter) at the Grand-Ducal Saxon Art School, Weimar.
 It was there he came into contact with Neoimpressionism but, after experimenting with that style, turned decisively away from it.
 After completing his classes, he exhibited with the Berlin Secession and established a studio community with his former classmate from Munich, Hans Delbrück.